antaldaniel/reprex/content/event/2025-tbd_textilebase-introduction/index.md

 The time shown on the page is preliminary, we are reaching out to our colleagues and friends to find a suitable date.
 {{% /callout %}}

 We would like to have a light, summer seminar/webinar with our colleagues, friends and interested stakeholders on TextileBase.

-We would like to introduce in very short, live demonstrations with clickable links what we do.
+We would like to introduce in very short, live demonstrations with clickable links what we do. 👉🏾 [`TextileBase` project page](https://reprex.nl/project/textilebase/)

+## Topics For Discussion
 {{% callout note %}}
 1. What is TextileBase?
 How can it connect knowledge and data across musuems, archives, libraries, repositories, Europeana, ECCCH, Wikidata?